Language Specification

 Anchor

-Creates a compile time allocation with a specific name.
-The allocation and name is only available for Host (the game engine).
-Those identifiers can not be referenced in Swamp code.
+Creates a compile-time allocation with a specific name.
+The allocation and name are available only to the Host (the game engine).
+Those identifiers cannot be referenced in Swamp code.

 anchor render = RenderState::new()